Why is “pick one goal setting framework” the wrong question?

 Step 6: write the recovery clause (5 minutes)

 Borrow source: Two-day rule (Goals and Progress, after Clear 2018 and Lally et al. 2010 [9]).
-Plain rule, written once, referenced when needed.
+A plain rule, written once, referenced when needed.

 What to do when a whole quarter or year fails

-The Two-day rule handles a missed day or week, but it does not tell you what to do when an entire Focus Quarter slips or the Annual Goal deadline passes by three months.
-The diagnostic is the same in both cases: at the next quarterly review, ask whether the goal still points at the Summit Goal and whether the reason it failed was the goal itself or the conditions around it.
+The Two-day rule handles a missed day or week.
+It does not tell you what to do when an entire Focus Quarter slips or the Annual Goal deadline passes by three months.
+The diagnostic is the same in both cases.
+At the next quarterly review, ask whether the goal still points at the Summit Goal, and whether it failed because of the goal itself or the conditions around it.

 Six steps plus a five-minute audit.
 About ninety minutes.
 The result is a one-page custom framework with measurability from SMART, horizon from BHAG, structure from OKR, obstacle planning from WOOP, architecture from the Cascade, and recovery from the Two-day rule.
 Every load-bearing axis is covered.